-Salesforce signs definitive agreement to acquire Slack
+Salesforce Signs Definitive Agreement to Acquire Slack

 About Slack

 Slack has transformed business communication.
-It’s the leading channel-based messaging platform, used by millions to align their teams, unify their systems and drive their businesses forwards.
+It’s the leading channel-based messaging platform, used by millions to align their teams, unify their systems, and drive their businesses forward.
 Only Slack offers a secure, enterprise-grade environment that can scale with the largest companies in the world.
-It is a new layer of the business technology stack where people can work together more effectively, connect all their other software tools and services and find the information that they need to do their best work.
+It is a new layer of the business technology stack where people can work together more effectively, connect all their other software tools and services, and find the information they need to do their best work.
 Slack is where work happens.

 Advisors